Drilon fears negative effects of rejecting EU aid

 Drilon said that he does not believe that the EU will interfere in the country’s internal affairs, saying that “the Philippines and EU’s long standing partnership has always been based on mutual respect and cooperation.”

 “We are just being asked to adhere to our treaty obligations and they did not come from the EU but from the treaties that we have signed and ratified,” Drilon concluded.
-JPV
+JPV/rga

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.